-- Vitamin B12 is needed to keep your blood healthy.
+- Vitamin B12 is needed to keep your body’s nerves and blood cells healthy.

-- Vitamin B12 is found naturally in some animal products and added to some foods too.
+- Vitamin B12 is found naturally in some animal products and is added to some plant foods too.

 - A diet low in vitamin B12 can cause anemia.

-Vitamin B12 is needed to keep your blood healthy and is used by the body to make proteins.
-Most people can easily get all the vitamin B12 they need from food, but some groups of people, such as vegans, have to work harder to get enough vitamin B12 in their diets.
-Having a diet that is too low in vitamin B12 over time can cause anemia (a condition that occurs when you don’t have enough healthy red blood cells) or problems with memory and confusion.
+Vitamin B12 is needed to keep your blood cells healthy and is used by the body to make proteins like hormones and enzymes needed for digestion.
+Most people can easily get all the vitamin B12 they need from food.
+However, some groups of people, such as vegans, have to work harder to get enough vitamin B12 in their diets.
+Over time, not getting enough vitamin B12 from food can cause anemia (a condition that makes it harder for your red blood cells to work well).
+Without enough vitamin B12, someone may feel tired, weak, or confused and may have low appetite or numbing in their hands and feet.

 How much Vitamin B12 do I need every day?

 The amount of vitamin B12 you need each day, or recommended daily allowance (RDA), depends on your age.
 If you are 9 to 13 years old, you need 1.8 micrograms each day.
-If you are 14 years old or older, you need 2.4 micrograms of vitamin B12 each day.
+If you are 14 years old or older, you need 2.4 micrograms each day.

-What foods are good sources for Vitamin B12?
+What foods are good sources of Vitamin B12?

 Vitamin B12 is found naturally in animal products and is also added to certain foods.
 Good sources of vitamin B12 include: